bitwitch/.vim/README.md

 - For other systems see [ctags website](http://ctags.sourceforge.net/)

 Create a batch file `C:\bin\init_shell.bat` that initializes the msvc compiler
-so that you can compile with F7.
+so that you can compile with F7 on windows.
 example:
 ```
 @echo off